video-dev/hls.js/design.md

 ##code structure

   - [src/hls.js][]
-    - definition of Hls Class. instantiate all subcomponents, upon instantiation of an Hls object.
+    - definition of Hls Class. instantiate all subcomponents.
   - [src/events.js][]
     - definition of Hls.Events
   - [src/errors.js][]
     - definition of Hls.ErrorTypes and Hls.ErrorDetails
   - [src/stats.js][]
     - subsystem monitoring events, and aggregating them into an object, that could be retrieved through hls.stats getter
-  - [src/observer.js][]
-    -  abstracts [events.EventEmitter()](https://nodejs.org/api/events.html#events_class_events_eventemitter) class, used for event dispatching.

   - [src/controller/buffer-controller.js][]
     - in charge of: